Broadband Forum Q2 2016 Newsletter

 - TR-319 Part B: Achieving Packet Network Optimization using Dense- Wavelength-Division Multiplexing (DWDM) Interfaces

-These documents will be published in the following days, however for a full list of all work in progress, click here.
+These documents will be published in the following days.
 Please feel free to share this information with your colleagues, so they are engaged and aware of the developments of this work.

 Welcome to our new and returning Members!